 Areas for improvement were deemed to be the requirement to:

-Feedback to WhichSchoolAdvisor.com from our Parent Survey.
-The small number of parents who have participated have been largely positive, with parents liking the scale of the school, the attention given to their children, and the overall ambiance and warmth of the school.
-Children enjoy going to school a 'tremendous amount', and the majority of respondents agree that academic performance of the school is fully satisfactory.
-Communication with parents is clearly as strength and parents would universally recommend the school to other parents.
+WhichSchoolAdvisor has had very limited feedback to our Parent Survey.
+The small number of parents who have participated have been largely positive, with parents saying that their children enjoy going to school and that the overall academic performance of the school is fully satisfactory.
+Communication with parents is clearly as strength and almost all parents would recommend the school to other parents.

-Fees currently range from between AED 41,910 per year for KG 1 students, rising to AED 61,360 per year for Year 8 and rising to AED 72,000 for Years 11 to 13 - premium fees, but it is quite evident - given the curriculum, new campus facilities and ADEK inspection rating - what you are paying for.
+Fees currently range from between AED 54,000 per year for FS1 students, rising to AED 66,000 per year for Year 8 and rising to AED 72,000 for Years 11 to 13 - premium fees, but it is quite evident - given the curriculum, new campus facilities and ADEK inspection rating - what you are paying for.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.